Table of Contents

 The Sygna Bridge messaging platform is highly resistant to DDoS attacks, has no access to decrypted private user data, and best of all, each VASP who wants to use Bridge needs to only integrate with its API once, in order to connect with other VASP members in a private and privacy-secure channel.

-Solution 2: Certificate Authority (Netki, CipherTrace)
+Solution Type 2: Certificate Authority (Netki, CipherTrace)

 Certificate Authority (CA) solutions are open-source frameworks that exchange transaction identity information between counterparties via encrypted peer-to-peer (P2P) technology.

 Netki’s TransactID, X.509 and BIP75 explained

 The blockchain identity company Netki’s Travel Rule compliance solution TransactID is built on its Bitcoin Improvement Protocol (BIP) 75, a P2P protocol it developed in 2016 for custodial and non-custodial wallets.
 In response to the Travel Rule, Netki recently tweaked its offering to also issue X.509 certificates.